 What is ATM Skimming?

-Identity thieves are getting creative, sophisticated, and bold.
-One scam involves teams of fraudsters who install wireless devices, called ATM skimmers, and cameras on legitimate bank ATMs.
+Identity thieves are very creative, sophisticated, and bold.
+One of their more insidious scams, called ATM skimming, involves teams of fraudsters who install wireless devices, called ATM skimmers, and cameras on legitimate financial institution ATMs.

-The fraudster’s goal is to steal both your ATM card number and your personal identification number (PIN).
+The fraudster’s goal is to steal both your ATM/Debit card number and your personal identification number (PIN).

 How does ATM skimming happen?